 Optimizing the Candidate Experience

-Here are some tips:
+Here are some handy tips:

-- Use a mobile-optimized candidate portal
+- Use a mobile-friendly candidate portal

 - Provide clear instructions and timelines